 Collaborative Artists Ensemble, having directed many of our previous productions including Nicky Silver's THE FOOD CHAIN, HOW I LEARNED TO

-DRIVE, ELEEMOSYNARY, LUCIA MAD, THROUGH A GLASS DARKLY , A STRANGE DISAPPEARANCE OF BEES, BLOOD RELATIONS and the West Coast Premiere of Carson McCuller's THE SQUARE ROOT OF WONDERFUL, LOST GENERATION and THE LADY FROM THE SEA and CITY OF DREADFUL NIGHT.
+DRIVE, ELEEMOSYNARY, LUCIA MAD, THROUGH A GLASS DARKLY , A STRANGE DISAPPEARANCE OF BEES, BLOOD RELATIONS and the West Coast Premiere of Carson McCuller's THE SQUARE ROOT OF WONDERFUL, LOST GENERATION and THE LADY FROM THE SEA and CITY OF DREADFUL NIGHT, the West Coast Premiere's of LONG WAY DOWN by Nate Eppler and IN THE BALANCE .
 He currently serves as Managing Director of the company.
 Some of his other directing credits

 include CIVILIZATION, DOUBTING THOMASON and Noel Coward's PRESENT

 LAUGHTER at the Edgemar Center for the Arts.
 He is also an actor, prop-man on tv shows and a

 poet, having appeared in both THE LADY FROM THE SEA and BLOOD RELATIONS.